-Priority Date November 15th

-045 Yes .
-No

-C15 Are first-time, first-year students the fall? accepted for terms other t nan X

-Notes of the second ( )

-C16 Notification to applicants of admi ssion decision sent (fill in one only)

-On a rolling basis beginning

-By (date): Other:
+Yes No C15 Are first-time, first-year students accepted for terms other than the Х fall?
+C16 Notification to applicants of adm ission decision sent (fill in one or nly) On a rolling basis beginning By (date): 15-Dec Other:

-C17 Reply policy for admitted applica nts (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only)

 Must reply by (date):

-X No set date Must reply by May 1st or within 2 weeks if notified thereafter
+Х No set date Must reply by May 1st or within 2 weeks if notifie d thereafter

-^ Must reply by May 1st or within Other: Z Weeks ii notilled therealter
+Other: a therealter

-Deadline for housing deposit (MMD May 1st

-Amount of housing deposit: 150.00
+Deadline for housing deposit (MMD May 1st Amount of housing deposit: 150

-Refundable if student does not enro oll?
+Refundable if student does not enroll?

 Yes, in full

 Yes, in part

-Х No
+Χ JNo

 C18 Deferred admission

-Does your institution allow students to postpone enrollment afte r Yes No No
+Does your institution allow students to postpone enrollment after Yes No

 admission?
 X

-If yes, maximum per iod of postponeme 1 ye ar
+If yes, maximum period of postponement: 1 year

-C19 Early admission of high school s tudents
+C19 Early admission of high school students

+• Yes No
-Does your institution allow high sch ool students to enroll as full- Yes time.
-No No

-first-time, first-year (freshman) stud school graduation?
+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? Х

-C20 Common Application: Question re emoved from CDS.
-(Initiated during 2006-2007 cyc cle)
+C20 Common Application: Question removed from CDS.
+(Initiated during g 2006-2007 cycle)

-C21-C22: Early Decision and d Early Action Plans
+C21-C22: Early Decision and Early Action Plans

-C21 Early Decision Yes No
+C21 Early Decision

+021 • Yes No

-Does your institution offer an early of that permits students to apply and be well in advance of the regular notific to commit to attending if accepted) applicants for fall enrollment? be notified of an admission deation date and that asks stu ecision idents Х
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants fall enrollment? i .
+X

-If "yes," please complete the following
+If "yes," please complete the following: 1

-ly decision plan closing date ly decision plan notification
+First or only early decision plan closing date First or only early decision plan notification date

-Other early dec ision plan closing date
+Other early decision plan closing date

-Other early dec ision plan notification date
+Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision application on

-Please provide significant details about your early decision plan:
+For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action
+C22 Early action Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х

+If "yes," please complete the following: Early action closing date Early action notification date November 15: December 15:

+Yes No

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? Х